Macseam/TranslitRusEng/README.md

 # TranslitRusEng
-Transliteration script for rus-eng transitions and vice versa
+Transliteration script for rus-eng transitions and vice versa (ISO 9/ГОСТ 7.79 with a few improvements)